awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_TABLE_NEW.md

 Optional\.
 Although this keyword is accepted in the statement, it has no effect in Amazon Redshift\.

 TEMPORARY | TEMP
 Keyword that creates a temporary table that is visible only within the current session\.
 The table is automatically dropped at the end of the session in which it is created\.
 The temporary table can have the same name as a permanent table\.
-The temporary table is created in a separate, session\-specific schema\. \(You cannot specify a name for this schema\.\) This temporary schema becomes the first schema in the search path, so the temporary table will take precedence over the permanent table unless you qualify the table name with the schema name to access the permanent table\.
+The temporary table is created in a separate, session\-specific schema\. \(You can't specify a name for this schema\.\) This temporary schema becomes the first schema in the search path, so the temporary table will take precedence over the permanent table unless you qualify the table name with the schema name to access the permanent table\.
 For more information about schemas and precedence, see [search\_path](r_search_path.md)\.
 By default, users have permission to create temporary tables by their automatic membership in the PUBLIC group\.
 To deny this privilege to a user, revoke the TEMP privilege from the PUBLIC group, and then explicitly grant the TEMP privilege only to specific users or groups of users\.

 IF NOT EXISTS